The best mobile payment apps offer a simple way to make and send payments using your smartphone.

 The user provides the credit card information to their Apple account.
 Then the iPhone is used for the purchase through a contactless payment method at a retail establishment, and it is considered more secure as the user has to verify identity via the Touch ID sensor or Face ID.
 Users can also easily send cash to each other via an iMessage, or by just asking Siri, the digital assistant.
 When you receive the cash, it goes to your Apple Pay Cash balance, which can be subsequently transferred to your bank account.

 Apple Pay is accepted at about half of US retail locations, including the popular retail establishments of Starbucks, Walgreens, McDonald’s and Best Buy among many others.
-When using a debit card there is no charge, and for a credit card there is a 3% fee.

 The Android mobile payment app is Google Pay which comes preloaded on Android smartphones.
 It is accepted at many retail stores, including Bloomingdale’s, Chick-Fil-A, KFC, Nike and Staples, and also online services such as Airbnb and DoorDash.
 It claims to be more secure than using a traditional credit card as the card number is not directly sent, and protected via multi-layer security encryption.

 Google Pay supports a number of credit cards from a number of the major providers, such as Chase, Citi, Discover and American Express.
 However, that debit card from your tiny credit union with only three branches is not likely to be on the supported list.
 However, there is a way to directly connect your PayPal account, and all Visa cards are supported via Visa Checkout.
-Debit card payments are free, and credit payments incur a 2.9% fee.

 Also confusing is the fact that to be able to send money directly to another user (person-to-person transaction), you need a different app: Google Pay Send.